Niacinamide (or Vitamin B3) is a buzzy ingredient in the skincare world. But what is it exactly? And how can you use it in your skincare routine?

 Niacinamide is a very hyped ingredient with good reason, as it looks after your whole skin health.
 It’s a water-soluble, super stable, non-acidic, non-irritating wonder-ingredient that can be layered with lots of other skincare products.
 And it’s suitable for all skin types.
 Winner, winner.

 The benefits of using Niacinamide

-- It’s a really powerful antioxidant with anti-inflammatory properties – brilliant for redness and rosacea.
+- It’s a really powerful antioxidant with anti-inflammatory properties – brilliant for redness, rosacea and sensitive skin.

 - It’s anti-aging and very moisturizing with protecting properties.
 Studies have found that it can actually protect the skin from UV rays.

 - It has been found to decrease oil production in the skin.
 If you have very oily or acne-prone skin it will help to manage excess sebum production.